aarondavis112/interval-timer-stationary-bike/README.md

-# 🚴 Bike Workout Interval Timer
+# 🚴 Stationary Bike Workout Interval Timer

 A simple macOS menu bar app for interval training on your bike.
 The default is set for Tabata workouts.